matt-mekha/HRTF/README.md

 ## Features
 * Maximum of 1024 sample latency (about 22ms excluding any OS delays).
-* Can attenuate frequencies of up to 22050 Hz.
+* Can process frequencies of up to 22050 Hz.
 * SOFA file support for HRTF decoding.
 * Wave and MP3 file support for audio testing.